Schefflera boasts long, shiny, oval green leaves that grow in clusters resembling an umbrella. Want to colonize it in your garden without any cost?

 - When your Schefflera has grown crowded or scraggly, prune it in late winter or early spring.

 - If you notice Schefflera root bound in the plant, repot it in the pot with 2-3 inches wide in the growing seasons.

 Before you repot Schefflera, consider it annually or biannually!

 Avoid the Common Problems to Propagate Schefflera Successfully

-The leaf and stem cuttings can commit fungal infections, including Alternaria leaf spot Damping-off and Phytophthora leaf spot due to high moisture.
+Due to high moisture, the leaf and stem cuttings can commit fungal infections, including Alternaria leaf spot Damping-off and Phytophthora leaf spot.